20 Things to do in Verona (2024): Best places to visit + map

 10. Piazza dei Signori

 If you’re looking for a piece of medieval Italian history, don’t miss Piazza dei Signori in Verona.
-This beautiful square dates back to the 12th century. century and is full of palaces that tell the story of Verona’s past.
+This beautiful square dates back to the 12th century and is full of palaces that tell the story of Verona’s past.
 It used to be the centre of political and economic life.

 Piazza Dante Verona